E1: SEC: Security History Log Shows a "Success" Log When An Expired or Disabled SSO User Signs In

 Information in this document applies to any platform.

 For non-SSO IDs, it was confirmed that despite being expired (Status 03), these IDs are logged as successfully signed on (when on an HTML Client) in the Security History table (F9312) as long as the Username and Password are both correct.

 On the other hand for SSO IDs, resetting the password will not be relevant as a workaround given its nature of being "single-sign on".

 For SSO IDs, given that these IDs are SSO, when a user logs into the system they are automatically directed to select an environment window and will give a "Success" log in history log for expired, disabled, and active users.

-To view full details, sign in with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!